The Grand National steeplechase is such an iconic part of British history that often we forget that it had to start somewhere.

 So where, when and how did the Grand National come about?

-The fact that we have an annual Grand National at Aintree is all down to a man called WiIliam Lynn, a Liverpool inn-keeper, who dreamed of having an event to rival Tom Coleman’s Great St Albans Steeplechase.
+The Grand National at Aintree is all down to a man called William Lynn.
+Lynn was a Liverpool inn-keeper, who dreamed of having an event to rival Tom Coleman’s Great St Albans Steeplechase.

-While he was a keen business man, Lynn’s natural abilities lay in the promotion of sports events and even though he knew that steeplechasing was at the time held in contempt by the Jockey Club, he held firm to his idea of bringing it to Liverpool as he was sure it would ‘enthrall, delight and excite all who witnessed it’.
+While he was a keen businessman, Lynn’s natural abilities lay in the promotion of sports events.
+Even though he knew that steeplechasing was not in favour, he held firm to his idea of bringing it to Liverpool as he was sure it would “enthral, delight and excite all who witnessed it”.

 The actual distance was a little more than four miles, and only five out of the seventeen riders could claim to be ‘gentlemen riders’ or as we know them today, true amateurs.

 Even then, there was a lot of interest and plenty of money changed hands as bettors and fans picked their favourites.
 Of course today there is also the option of online betting which has had an even bigger impact.

 It was Lottery, a nine-year-old bay gelding, originally named Chance, who won the 1839 Liverpool Steeplechase that is regarded as the first-ever Aintree Grand National.